On 30 Apr 2001, at 14:03, Robert Vint wrote:

 7. While these general Codex provisions recognise the importance of

-setting wide-ranging regulations to prohibit misleading claims, they do not
+setting wide-ranging regulations to prohibit misleading claims, they do

 adequately address issues specific to negative claims for food produced